PointProcess/PointPatternDeviations/README.md

 ### 2. Earthquake modeling

 Scripts for earthquake fitting and jittering, relevant for the example discussed in Section 4.3 of the paper, are provided in the folder Earthquakes.
-This code was written my Max Schneider.
+This code was written by Max Schneider.

 ### 3. Spatial pattern of air bubbles in polar ice